 It was for the annual MTSU Drug Take-Back Day, a 5½-hour collection held adjacent to the Student Health, Wellness and Recreation Center on the east side of campus.

-It was part of the Drug Enforcement Agency’s overall national efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.
+It was part of the Drug Enforcement Administration’s overall national efforts to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.

 By the end of the collection period, MTSU officials collected 92.2 pounds — a 20 percent increase from fall 2016.